dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ![Deep Learning Workshop Architecture](images/deeplearningworkshoparchitecture.png)

 In this workshop, you will be using an Azure Virtual Machine (VM) to complete your work.
 The Virtual Machine will use a copy of a pre-existing Virtual Hard Disk (VHD) that we have created for your use.
 The pre-existing VHD has Ubuntu 16.0.4 LTS installed, along with all of the deep learning tools, frameworks, data sets and jupyter notebooks that you will need for the lab.
-The purpose of this pre-requisite lab is to walk you step-by-step through the process of configuring your Azure Subscription with the resources necessary to complete the workshop.
+The purpose of this prework is to walk you step-by-step through the process of configuring your Azure Subscription with the resources necessary to complete the workshop.
 This section is provided to help you better understand what those resources are in an effort to help you better understand the subsequent tasks, and the workshop overall.

 ### Azure Locations (Data Regions)